Postgraduate Teaching Apprenticeships

 - Teacher apprenticeship opportunities have in the large majority been for already employed school based employees that are interested in undertaking a higher or degree apprenticeship within their current employer.
 If you’re currently working as an unqualified teacher or teaching assistant, it offers new opportunities for career progression, plus higher earning capacity, recognition, and status please get in touch.

-- You’ll receive a combination of classroom teaching and off-the-job training as you to work towards Qualified Teacher Status (QTS).
+- Learners receive a combination of classroom teaching and off-the-job training as you to work towards Qualified Teacher Status (QTS).

 WHAT IS INVOLVED?